leftermv/writeups/THM/SteelMountain.md

 ##

-**Note**: There's another way in, using metasploit but that way is more guided & well explained in the room, so no point in covering that.
+**Note**: There's another way in, using metasploit but that way is easier, more guided & well explained in the room, so no point in covering that.